What are the differences between modern and retro road bicycles?

 I’ve always had positive experiences with threaded BB’s in my bikes.
 This retro threaded Campagnolo Record BB fitted in the Colnago is no exception.
 Interestingly, old Italian steel frames like the Colnago feature an Italian BB threading so the drive side cup is tightened clockwise.
 This may sound logical, but the pedalling action can cause this cup to come loose, so you need to make sure this cup is either on very tight or use a thread locker.
 I applied some Loctite to this cup and tightened it firmly (but not ridiculously tight) and it hasn’t moved.
 A little trick I use is to mark the this cup and frame with a black Sharpie, then if the cup starts to come loose, these marks will no longer align.
 This eliminates any guesswork as to the tightness of the cup.

-WIN Retro bottom bracket for ease of maintenance and a quiet ride.
+Retro bottom bracket is great for ease of maintenance and a quiet ride.

 Traditionally the retro bike would be fitted with a nice set of flat pedals with toe clips with buckles.
 As I like to ride the Colnago regularly, I decided to fit a set of modern Shimano Ultegra clipless pedals.
 Whilst I do own a set of retro pedals and toe clips, I haven’t used them, I only bought them to complete the bike.
-There are some positives and negatives for both retro and modern pedal designs.
-Clipless pedals are a Win for Modern Bike when riding it, not so much when walking with cleats on your shoes.
-Return to index.
+There are some positives and negatives for both retro and modern pedal designs..
+Clipless pedals are great when you are riding, but not so good for walking around in.
+Top of Page.

 As we all know beauty is in the eye of the beholder thereby subject to opinion.
 For me, the Colnago Master is a show-stopper.
 Those beautiful Campagnolo silver parts, glossy red metallic paint with chrome plated tubes etc. I just love looking at it, the amazing Italian craftsmanship.
 By comparison the Cervelo is a futuristic stealth machine designed to get you from A to B as efficiently and quickly as possible, but it just doesn’t have the same WOW factor.
-Win for Retro Bike.
-Return to index.
+Top of Page.

 Modern bikes are generally fitted with a computer (typically a GPS unit) to measure speed, distance, time etc. My Garmin also includes maps and turn-by-turn directions.
 If you don’t have a bike computer, you can use a smart phone and apps like Strava to record your rides.
 The use of power meters is also gaining popularity as a training tool.

 Whilst these gadgets were not available back in the 1980’s, it isn’t a problem today because many of these devices can be easily retro-fitted to a retro bike!
 Things like power meter pedals, computers and GPS units can be added no problem.
 Interestingly, according to Wikipedia, the first cyclometer was invented way back in 1895 and was capable of measuring miles travelled.
-Return to index.
+Top of Page.

 Please feel free to leave your own comments below.
 Remember this article is purely based on my own opinions as the proud owner, mechanic and rider of both these wonderful bicycles.
-Return to index.
+Top of Page.